-Epic Bio is building the world’s leading therapeutic platform based on the exciting new technology of epigenetic engineering.
+Epic Bio is building the world’s leading therapeutic platform based on the exciting new technology of epigenetic editing.

 Lei Stanley Qi, Ph.D., is one of the leading CRISPR pioneers.
 He is a named co-inventor on the Nobel Prize-winning CRISPR patent held by the University of California, where he served as a doctoral candidate in the lab of Jennifer Doudna.